niluthpol/weak_supervised_video_moment/README.md

 ### Reference
-If you use our code or models, please cite the following paper:
+If you use our code, please cite the following paper:

 > @inproceedings{mithun2019weakly,
   title={Weakly supervised video moment retrieval from text queries},